NateWr/food-and-drink-menu/readme.txt

 = Developers =

+Want to customize the layout?
+Read [this tutorial](http://themeofthecrop.com/2014/01/28/customize-restaurant-menu-templates/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "How to use templates to customize your restaurant menu") on how to use the plugin's template system to customize the layout.
+More tutorials will follow, so follow me on [Twitter](https://twitter.com/themeofthecrop) or [Google+](https://plus.google.com/+Themeofthecrop) for more details.

 This plugin is packed with hooks so you can extend and customize it to your delight.
 A pro addon is available at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin"), but you can create your own addons too.

 This plugin is [on GitHub](https://github.com/NateWr/food-and-drink-menu "Food and Drink Menu at Github") so fork it up.